-While architecture sits at the heart of all things IT, it's not the same kind of architecture that produces palaces, museums and bowling alleys.
-Rather, it's a formal discipline within the field of computing that concerns itself with how systems are designed, composed and orchestrated.
+While architecture sits at the heart of all things IT, it's not the same type of architecture that produces palaces, museums and bowling alleys.
+Rather, architecture is a formal discipline within the field of computing that concerns itself with how systems are designed, composed and orchestrated.

-Over the years, as IT has become vastly more complex, numerous types of IT architect job roles arose.
-Today you can find jobs that include enterprise architect, application architect, storage architect, database architect and so on, with the cloud architect as one of the most important in that entire class.
+Over the years, as IT has become vastly more complex, numerous types of IT architect job roles have evolved.
+Today you can find jobs such as enterprise architect, application architect, storage architect and database architect, the cloud architect being one of the most important roles across that entire class.

 The cloud architect's job

 Cloud architecture is a relatively new discipline, with its roots in software development.
-Today's cloud architect plans and designs cloud environments, and typically provides guidance throughout the life of a development or deployment project.
-A cloud architect must understand the concepts and moving parts involved in continuous integration and continuous delivery in the cloud, offering their expertise in cloud-based infrastructure and build-and-release to development teams.
+Modern cloud architects plan and design cloud environments, typically providing guidance throughout the life of a cloud-based development or deployment project.
+A cloud architect must understand the concepts and moving parts involved in continuous integration and continuous delivery in the cloud, offering their expertise in cloud-based infrastructure and build-and-release strategies to development teams.

 But cloud architects do much more than design systems or IT environments.
 They must also take ownership of such systems or environments throughout their lifecycles.
-Architects get involved with initial requirements analysis and see things through all the way to retirement and replacement much further down the road.
+Architects get involved with initial requirements analysis and see things through to retirement and replacement much further down the road.

-On the business side, cloud architects seek to understand what kind of functionality is needed, what it's supposed to do, what kinds of competitive advantages it might deliver and how much it will cost to implement.
-On the technology side, cloud architects decide what kinds of systems might be needed, which vendors to do business with, how to integrate pieces and parts from different suppliers, and which APIs and standards to adopt.
+On the business side, cloud architects seek to understand what kind of functionality is needed, what it's supposed to do, what competitive advantages it might deliver and how much it will cost to implement.
+On the technology side, cloud architects decide what systems might be needed, which vendors to do business with, how to integrate pieces and parts from different suppliers, and which APIs and standards to adopt.
 It's a big job.

 Key skills for cloud architects

 Cloud architects must possess or develop a sizable collection of skills.
 Surprisingly, this is one role where soft skills play a crucial role alongside technical skills.
-Here's a short laundry list of the kind of things a cloud architect should know or be able to do to excel in this field.
+Here's a laundry list of skills and qualifications a cloud architect should have or acquire to excel in this field:

-- Strong technical skills in enterprise computing: Cloud architects must understand the building blocks of IT.
+Strong technical skills in enterprise computing: Cloud architects must understand the building blocks of IT.
 These include client systems and applications, networking, infrastructure, data centers, programming languages, web tools and technologies, databases and big data, and ERP.
 In fact, cloud architects are usually experts in one or more of these technology areas or disciplines.
-But their expertise is intended to create a vision of what is needed and how it might be put together, not necessarily to get involved in construction or maintenance work.
+But their expertise is intended to create a vision of what is needed and how it might be put together, not necessarily to get involved in construction or maintenance of the solutions they architect.
 In the literature, this is sometimes described as a "T-shaped skill profile."
-Broad but shallow skills apply to most technical areas (the vertical line in the T) with one or more sets of deep skills and knowledge in one or two technical areas (the top of the T).
+Broad but shallow skills apply to most technical areas (the vertical line in the T), with one or more sets of deep skills and knowledge in one or two technical areas (the crossbar of the T).

 Communication: A critical character trait for IT architects is well-developed communication skills, using all available and pertinent communication methods.
 These include the ability to communicate clearly, directly, and persuasively in writing and in person, in one-on-one conversations as well as group meetings.
-Cloud architects must also be able to run meetings and manage all kinds of people, including C-level executives, managers, technical experts, and end users or customers.
+Cloud architects must also be able to run meetings and manage (read: communicate with) with all kinds of people, including C-level executives, managers, technical experts, end users or customers, and other stakeholders.

-- Leadership: Cloud architects need strong, effective leadership skills because they must convince different groups and stakeholders to believe in a vision and a blueprint for how a cloud environment works within their organizations.
+Leadership: Cloud architects need strong, effective leadership skills, because they must convince different groups and stakeholders to believe in a united vision and a blueprint for how a cloud environment works within their organization.

-- Asking the right questions: Arguably, the most important skill is a combination of analytical skill and insatiable curiosity.
+Asking the right questions: Arguably, the most important skill for an IT architect is a combination of analytical skills and insatiable curiosity.
 Cloud architects must ask the right questions and listen carefully to the answers (even if they think they know those answers in advance).
-Designing the right system or solution means understanding and formulating what users and stakeholders really want, in a way that provides proper performance, security and integrity.
+Designing the right system or solution means understanding and formulating what users and stakeholders really want, in a way that provides proper performance, security, availability and integrity.

-- Planning and organizing: Architects must possess strong planning and organizing skills because they must make and manage plans of action for projects that can take years to complete.
+- Planning and organizing: Architects must possess strong planning and organizing skills, because they must make and manage action plans for projects that may take months or even years to complete.

-- Strategy/business sense: Cloud architects must understand what is really important to a business or organization and focus on technologies and solutions most likely to provide competitive advantages or to improve productivity or profitability.
-Thus, they must understand business strategy and prioritize their technology recommendations and guidance accordingly.
+- Strategy/business sense: Cloud architects must understand what is really important to a business or organization, focusing on technologies and solutions most likely to provide competitive advantages or to improve productivity and profitability.
+Thus, they must understand the company's business strategy and prioritize their technology recommendations and guidance accordingly.

 Becoming a cloud architect

 To become a cloud architect, one must add to the mix a deep knowledge and understanding of cloud computing and its roles and uses in the marketplace.
-This means digging into a host of important technologies that include virtualization, software-defined networking, network infrastructures, physical and virtual storage, data center computing, backup and recovery technologies, disaster recovery, and business continuity technologies.
+This means digging into a host of important technologies, including virtualization, software-defined networking, network infrastructures, physical and virtual storage, data center computing, backup and recovery technologies, disaster recovery, and business continuity.
 It also means working on the non-negotiable soft skills outlined above.

 Building your skills, knowledge and experience

 Cloud architect jobs generally go to those in the middle and later stages of their careers.
-People who aspire to and actually fill those positions usually have at least 8-10 years of prior on-the-job experience, often with a mix of jobs involving work as a strong technical contributor or technical expert, team lead, or first- or second-level manager.
-The job calls for a mix of hard technical and soft people and leadership skills that is hard to acquire without building tenure and extensive experience in the IT workforce.
+People who aspire to and actually fill those positions usually have 8-10 years of prior on-the-job experience, often with a mix of jobs involving work as a strong technical contributor or technical expert, team lead, or first- or second-level manager.
+The job calls for a mix of hard technical skills, strong people skills, and leadership abilities that is hard to acquire without building tenure and extensive experience in the IT workforce.
 That said, it's great for IT pros to recognize that, whatever their specialization or area of expertise, it's always possible to grow their skill set into an architect role at some point in their career.